-The JWST Near Infrared Spectrograph (NIRSpec) has 4 observing modes for near-infrared multi-object, integral field unit, fixed slit or bright object time-series spectroscopy from 0.6–5.3 μm.
+The JWST Near Infrared Spectrograph (NIRSpec) has four observing modes for near-infrared multi-object, integral field unit, fixed slit, and bright object time-series spectroscopy, from 0.6–5.3 μm.

 - Multi-object spectroscopy obtains simultaneous spectroscopy of multiple science targets within a 3.6' × 3.4' field of view using the micro-shutter assembly (MSA).

 - IFU spectroscopy uses the integral field unit to provide spatially resolved spectroscopy over a 3" × 3" square region.